roryheaney/Fancy-Squares/README.md

 ### In progress

-- Tabbed panel accordion on mobile
+- Tabbed panel to accordion on mobile
   - Basic setup in place, needs style refinment, will probably leave as is so you're not tied down too much.
-- Swiper Carousel logic refinements and more clear requirements for specific settings
+- Cards
-  - Switch to render.php for easier admin editing and maintance.
+- Rounded classes